China anti-virus curbs spur fears of global economic impact - NewsBreak

 China anti-virus curbs spur fears of global economic impact

-BEIJING — (AP) — More than 253,000 coronavirus cases have been found in China in the past three weeks and the daily average is rising, the government said Tuesday, adding to pressure on officials who are trying to reduce economic damage by easing controls that confine millions of people to their homes.
+Anti-virus controls that are confining millions of Chinese families to their homes and closing shops and offices are spurring fears of further damage to already weak global business and trade.

-The ruling Communist Party promised earlier this month to reduce disruptions from its “zero- COVID” strategy by making controls more flexible.
-But the latest wave of outbreaks is challenging that, prompting major cities including Beijing to close off populous districts, shut stores and offices and ordered factories to isolate their workforces from outside contact.
+The ruling Communist Party promised on November 11 to reduce disruption from its “zero-Covid” strategy by making controls more flexible, but the latest wave of outbreaks is challenging that, prompting major cities including Beijing to close off populous districts, shut stores and offices and order factories to isolate their workforces from outside contact.

-That has fueled fears a downturn in Chinese business activity might hurt already weak global trade.

-The past week's average of 22,200 daily cases is double the previous week's rate, the official China News Service reported, citing the National Bureau of Disease Prevention and Control.

-“Some provinces are facing the most severe and complex situation in the past three years,” a bureau spokesman, Hu Xiang, said at a news conference, according to CNS.
+On Tuesday, the government reported that 28,127 cases were found over the past 24 hours in areas throughout China, including 25,902 with no symptoms.

-China’s infection numbers are lower than those of the United States and other major countries.
-But the ruling party is sticking to “zero COVID,” which calls for isolating every case, while other governments are relaxing travel and other controls and trying to live with the virus.
+China’s infection numbers are lower than those of the United States and other major countries, but the ruling party is sticking to “zero Covid”, which calls for isolation of every case, while other governments are relaxing travel and other controls and trying to live with the virus.

-On Tuesday, the government reported 28,127 cases found over the past 24 hours, including 25,902 with no symptoms.
-Almost one-third, or 9,022, were in Guangdong province, the heartland of export-oriented manufacturing adjacent to Hong Kong.

-Global stock markets fell Monday as anxiety about China’s controls added to unease about a Federal Reserve official’s comment last week that already elevated U.S. interest rates might have to rise further than expected to cool surging inflation.
-Shares were mixed on Tuesday.
+Global stock markets fell on Monday as anxiety about China’s controls added to unease about a Federal Reserve official’s comment last week that already elevated US interest rates might have to rise further than forecast to cool surging inflation.

-Hu, the government spokesman, said officials were traveling around China and holding video meetings to ensure compliance with a list of 20 changes to anti-virus controls announced on Nov.
-11. They include shortening quarantines for people arriving in China to five days from seven and narrowing the definition of who counts as a close contact of an infected person.

-Despite that, the Guangdong provincial capital, Guangzhou, suspended access Monday to its Baiyun district of 3.7 million residents.
-Residents of some areas of Shijiazhuang, a city of 11 million people southwest of Beijing, were told to stay home while mass testing is carried out.

-Economic growth rebounded to 3.9% over a year earlier in the three months ending in September, up from the first half’s 2.2%.
-But activity already was starting to fall back.
+Economic growth rebounded to 3.9% compared with a year earlier in the three months ending in September, up from the first half’s 2.2%.
+But activity was already starting to fall back.

-Retail spending shrank by 0.5% from a year earlier in October, retreating from the previous month’s 2.5% growth as cities re-imposed anti-virus controls.
-Imports fell 0.3% in a sign of anemic consumer demand, a reverse from September’s 6.7% rise.
+Retail spending shrank by 0.5% from a year earlier in October, retreating from the previous month’s 2.5% growth as cities reimposed anti-virus controls.
+Imports fell 0.3% in a sign of weak consumer demand, a reverse from September’s 6.7% rise.

 Chinese exports shrank by 0.7% in October after American and European consumer demand was depressed by unusually large interest rate increases by the Fed and other central banks to cool inflation that is at multi-decade highs.